willtobyte/carimbo/README.md

 ### Motivation

 Roughly 15 years ago, during an extended summer holiday, in a shared room of a student residence, I found myself endeavoring to port my 2D game engine built on top of SDL to the Google Native Client (NaCl).
 NaCl served as a sandboxing mechanism for Chrome, enabling the execution of native code within the browser, specifically within the Chrome browser.
-It’s safe to assert that NaCl can be considered the progenitor of WebAssembly.
+It is safe to assert that NaCl can be considered the progenitor of WebAssembly.

 A considerable amount of time has elapsed, and many changes have transpired.
 I transitioned from game development to web development, yet low-level programming has always coursed through my veins.
 Consequently, I resolved to revive the dream of crafting my own game engine running on the web.

 Today, with the advent of WebAssembly, achieving this goal is significantly more feasible and portable.

 ### Name

-_“Carimbo”_ comes from the 🇧🇷 word for “stamp,” and that’s exactly what a 2D game engine does—it constantly stamps sprites onto the screen.
+_"Carimbo"_ comes from the 🇧🇷 word for "stamp," and that is exactly what a 2D game engine does—it constantly stamps sprites onto the screen.

 ### Games